46620/guides/docs/machine/linux/1gpu_pass.md

 ```

 # Enable & Verify IOMMU
 Before you start setting up VMs, go to your BIOS and enable either Intel VT-d or AMD-Vi + IOMMU depending on your processor and motherboard.
-If you're using AMD and you do not see the IOMMU option, you should be fine, but do research.

 After enabling that in your BIOS you're now gonna have to edit grub and add either one of the following depending on your processor: